 Mother Teresa Maternity Home

 Founded in 1998 in Placerville, the home provides a temporary residence in a safe environment for pregnant women in need who are over the age of 18, many of whom are homeless and without resources or family support.
-A maximum capacity of six residents receive medical treatment, counseling and care while awaiting the birth of their babies and for up to six weeks after the baby is born.
+A maximum capacity of six residents receive medical treatment, counseling and care while awaiting the birth of their babies and for up to twelve weeks after the baby is born.

 Rancho Cordova Food Locker

 Rancho Cordova Food Locker provides individuals and families in the community with a free emergency supply of food.
 Our patrons come from all walks of life, including the unemployed, veterans, students, seniors, disabled, homeless, working poor, and immigrants.

 The Upper Room Dinning Hall